 This course introduces students to the operation of a Computer Aided Drafting system and reinforces drafting and design standards.
 Competency will be developed in the use of straight lines, curved lines, complex curves, dimensions, tolerances and terminology associated with CAD.
-This course also offers introduction to 3D modeling techniques, CAD and spreadsheets specific to the Lighting Designer, as well as a discussion of advanced computer tools in all Theatrical technical areas.
+This course also offers introduction to 3D modeling techniques, CAD and spreadsheets specific to the lighting designer, as well as a discussion of advanced computer tools in all theatrical technical areas.
 Lab fees apply each term.

 THEA 365.
-WI:Playwriting (3-3-0) AICE [same as ENGL 365] [equivalent to THEA 468W]
+WI:Playwriting (3-3-0) AICE

-Prerequisite: ENGL 223 with a C- or higher.
+[Same as ENGL 365] [Formerly THEA 468W, equivalent] Prerequisite: ENGL 223 with a C- or higher.

 What makes a story a script?
 What makes a script stageworthy?
 Building from simple scenarios, scores and situations, students will develop a playwright's vocabulary in the areas of dramatic form and theatrical expression, include principles of structure, action dialogue, spectacle and character.
 Students will work through multiple drafts to produce an original one-act play.
 This course partially satisfies the writing intensive requirement.

 THEA 368.
-WI: Science on the Stage (3-3-0) [Formerly THEA 261- Not equivalent]
+WI: Science on the Stage (3-3-0) [Formerly THEA 261, not equivalent]